Your All-In-One Guide To Building The Perfect Resume

 If you were an employer looking through vast amounts, or even just a few resumes and you stumbled upon one that “wowed” you, but included no contact information, what would you think?
 What would you do?
 First off, a thought might occur that they aren’t attentive to details enough to even remember to include it.
 Second, you might not have the time or even care to try to find their contact information.
 Perhaps it was even in an email signature or something and you have it somewhere, but you are likely to not put much effort if they can’t even do that much.

 Next, it’s important where it goes.
 As tempting as it may be, don’t place your contact information (or anything really) in the header or footer.
-The primary reason being that if you submit your resume online to a transposing database, the header and footer are likely to be missed in the scanning for key words and phases.
+The primary reason being that if you submit your resume online to a transposing database, the header and footer are likely to be missed in the scanning for key words and phrases.
 This is because most just scan through the body of the resume.

 A One Page Resume?
 Really?